zeebe-io/zeebe-chaos/chaos-days/blog/2022-08-31-Message-Correlation-after-Network-Partition/index.md

 The experiment is related to our previously described [deployment distribution experiment](../2022-08-02-deployment-distribution).

-When a user/client publishs a message, the message will be sent to a certain partition, based on the correlation key.
+When a user/client publishes a message, the message will be sent to a certain partition, based on the correlation key.
 There is some calculation going on related to the hashcode and the partition count.
-This calculation is deterministic in order to find later the message again, if we reach a message catch event.
+This calculation is deterministic in order to find later the message again if we reach a message catch event.

-A message can specify a time-to-live (TTL), [which allows to buffer that message](https://docs.camunda.io/docs/components/concepts/messages/#message-buffering).
+A message can specify a time-to-live (TTL), [which allows buffering that message](https://docs.camunda.io/docs/components/concepts/messages/#message-buffering).
 If later a process instance is created and the TTL is not exceeded the message can be still correlated.
-Creation of process instances happens round-robin on the existing/available partitions (this is controlled by the gateway).
-When a process instance is created and reaches a message catch event it will based on the correlation key search for a message on the expected partition. _Actually this happens based on subscriptions, for more details see the [docs](https://docs.camunda.io/docs/components/concepts/messages/#message-subscriptions) or the [ZEP-4](https://github.com/zeebe-io/enhancements/blob/master/ZEP004-wf-stream-processing.md#message-intermediate-catch-event)._ If the message still exist (TTL didn't expire) and this message [wasn't already correlated to the same process definition](https://docs.camunda.io/docs/components/concepts/messages/#message-cardinality) then it will be correlated.
+The creation of process instances happens round-robin on the existing/available partitions (this is controlled by the gateway).
+When a process instance is created and reaches a message catch event it will be based on the correlation key search for a message on the expected partition. _Actually this happens based on subscriptions, for more details see the [docs](https://docs.camunda.io/docs/components/concepts/messages/#message-subscriptions) or the [ZEP-4](https://github.com/zeebe-io/enhancements/blob/master/ZEP004-wf-stream-processing.md#message-intermediate-catch-event)._ If the message still exists (TTL didn't expire) and this message [wasn't already correlated to the same process definition](https://docs.camunda.io/docs/components/concepts/messages/#message-cardinality) then it will be correlated.

 Since both partitions can be on different leader nodes this requires some network communication, which can be interrupted/disturbed.

 ### Expected

 We expect that if the network between the partition where the message was published and where the process instance was created is interrupted that no message correlation happens.
-But after the network recovers we expect further that the message will be correlated and the process instance can continue.
+But after the network recovers, we expect further that the message will be correlated and the process instance can continue.

 ### Actual

-As setup, I installed our benchmarks, with operate enabled.
+As a setup, I installed our benchmarks, with Operate enabled.
 This allows us to also view the details in Operate.

 ```shell